hobo1618/open-sat/docs/getting-started.md

 I've been teaching the SAT for 10 years.
 With this website I aim to document everything I've learned along the way.
-But this isn't about me.
 I hope that this will eventually become the go to resource for SAT tricks and strategies, and I hope that you will help that become a reality.

 This is an open source project and contributions are always welcome.
-That could be contributions to the codebase as well as contributions to the educational content.
+That could mean contributions to the codebase as well as contributions to the educational content.
 If something is poorly worded, unclear, or flat out wrong, let me know.
 See the [contributing](getting-started#contributing) section for more details on how to help out.

 ## Motivation